Superdense beaming of axion dark matter in the vicinity of the light cylinder of pulsars: Rotation-powered pulsars and magnetars

-Goldreich \& Julian (GJ) \cite{1969ApJ...157..869G} calculated the minimal corotational charge density — $n_e$ — in a neutron star under a number of idealizations, including a perfect conductivity and homogeneity.
-The light cylinder is filled with plasma at the corotation density.
-Frequently, modern approaches are over-dense compared to the GJ model, including state-of-the-art magnetohydrodynamic (MHD) numerical simulations.
-A pair multiplicity factor $\lambda\!=\!n_{e}/n_{_\mathrm{{GJ}}}$ arises with typical values $10^{2-4}$ — cf. \cite{2000ApJ...532.1150Z, Jessner 2001, Eilek:2016hms}.
+The light cylinder is filled with plasma at a corotation density.
+Goldreich \& Julian (GJ) calculated the minimal corotational charge density — $n_{_\mathrm{{GJ}}}$ — in a neutron star under a number of idealizations, including a perfect conductivity and homogeneity \cite{1969ApJ...157..869G}.
+Frequently, modern approaches are over-dense compared to the GJ model, and a pair multiplicity factor $\kappa\!=\!n_{e}/n_{_\mathrm{{GJ}}}$ arises with typical values $10^{4-7}$ \cite{2000ApJ...532.1150Z, Jessner 2001, Eilek:2016hms, Guepin:2019fjb}.
+In that manner, the charge density in our model of star reads